Swapna-Sahu/Fiat-Crypto-Exchange-Converter/README.md

 ## 1. INTRODUCTION

       Exchange Rate Converter for Fiat and Crypto currencies.
-      The purpose – Frontend test assignment for Opeel Company.
+      The purpose – Frontend test assignment for Opeepl Company.

 ## 2. TECHONOLOGY USED